opensearch-project/opensearch-api-specification/TESTING_GUIDE.md

 ### Coverage Report

 The test tool can display detailed and hierarchal test coverage with `--coverage-report`.
 This is useful to identify untested paths.
-For example, the [put_alias.yaml](tests/default/indices/aliases/put_alias.yaml) test exercises `PUT /_alias/{name}`, but not the other verbs.
 The report produces the following output with the missing ones.

 ```
 /_alias (4)